Basic Reminders for Inexpensive Traveling

 Some things to keep in mind:

 Do not overlook co-branded travel credit card benefits.
 Learn to leverage them for points and miles.
 Do not overdo it, of course.
 Be smart, pay off the balance in full each month, and keep a good credit history.
 Using points and miles can take brainpower, but the rewards can be significant.

 Experience shows that generally, the longer you stay, the less expensive it is per day because you can stay in one place longer for cheaper.
 But then the overall cost increases.

 Traveling off season is usually cheaper all around, although sites may be closed, weather might be more unpredictable, and you might have fewer daylight hours to explore.
 Still, to visit a place without tourists is something special!

 You can often save money by flying “Open Jaw”.
 The ticket might be a bit more expensive, but if you want to see a lot of a country or region, the time saved by not having to return back to your starting point usually makes up for the cost.

-If traveling with more than one person, you can save money by renting (sometimes leasing for longer trips) a car and sharing a bed, room, or apartment.
+If traveling with more than one person, you can save money by sharing a rental car (sometimes leasing for longer trips) and sharing a bed, room, or apartment.